ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/Mechanical/Interfaces/IVariable.md

 ### *property* IVariable.Unit *: System.String | [None](https://docs.python.org/3/library/constants.html#None)*

 The unit of the variable.
-For example, this could be ‚Äúmm‚Äù.
+For example, this could be ìmmî.

 <!-- !! processed by numpydoc !! -->